 Any sharp edge can harm the children so the product must not have sharp edges.
 Like every wall must have round edges.

 Weight of Target

-As the target will hang on the wall so the weight of that target is basically weight of target.
+As the target will hang on the wall so the weight of that target has to be not light and not too heavy.

 Number of Targets